dash1291/screensnapper/README.rst

-Screensnapper is a python script that takes screenshots and uploads them to picpaste.com automatically for easy and quick sharing.
+Screensnapper is a Python script that takes screenshots and uploads them to http://picpaste.com automatically for easy and quick sharing.

 Dependencies
 ------------